andrey-helldar/beautiful-phone/README.md

 ## Copyright and License

-`Laravel Beautiful Phone` was written by Andrey Helldar for the Laravel Framework 5.4 and later, and is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+`Laravel Beautiful Phone` was written by Andrey Helldar for the Laravel Framework 5.4 and later, and is released under the [MIT LICENSE](LICENSE).